Please ensure Javascript is enabled for purposes of website accessibility

 2. Why can’t the City just tell us what it is?

-We understand many people are curious about the experience proposed for Jorgensen Park and are wondering why the City has not yet publicly named it.
+We understand many people are curious about the experience proposed for Jorgensen Park.

 The reason is that the event proponent has a commercial confidentiality agreement in place while contractual arrangements, licensing and operational planning are finalised.